The most top nonprofit trends: Fundraising in 2025 and through the years

 3. FOMO extends to giving

 With more and more causes to support, donors don’t want to miss out on being a part of changing the world.
 But soaring costs of living may mean they need to change the way they’re giving.
-Enter the membership, or recurring donation.
+Enter the membership, or recurring donation to charity.

 Think about it: Donors can commit to giving $10 each month and consider themselves true supporters of your cause.
 While you gain